kaazing/gateway/doc/management/p_monitor_jmx.md

     </figure>
     <span class="note">**Notes:**

-    -   To connect to a *remote* process you must specify an address that uniquely represents the remote instance of ${the.gateway} and provide the administrator's user name and password (by default, `admin`/`admin`).
-If there are multiple instances of ${the.gateway} on a remote server then JMX management will be hosted on different ports.
+    -   To connect to a *remote* process you must specify an address that uniquely represents the remote instance of the Gateway and provide the administrator's user name and password (by default, `admin`/`admin`).
+If there are multiple instances of the Gateway on a remote server then JMX management will be hosted on different ports.
-    -   Use the following syntax to access your local ${gateway.cap} as a remote process (where `hostname` is the remote hostname): `service:jmx:rmi://hostname/jndi/rmi://hostname:2020/jmxrmi`
+    -   Use the following syntax to access your local Gateway as a remote process (where `hostname` is the remote hostname): `service:jmx:rmi://hostname/jndi/rmi://hostname:2020/jmxrmi`
     -   Password authentication over the Secure Sockets Layer (SSL) and Transport Layer Security (TLS) is enabled by default in JMX.
-Consequently, you must have a digital certificate for the hostname of ${the.gateway} in the keystore.db file used by ${the.gateway}.
-In addition, access to port 2020 must be enabled in your network for the remote monitoring agent to connect to ${the.gateway}.
-For information on how to create a certificate for the hostname of ${the.gateway}, see [Secure Network Traffic with the ${gateway.cap}](../security/o_tls.md).
+Consequently, you must have a digital certificate for the hostname of the Gateway in the keystore.db file used by the Gateway.
+In addition, access to port 2020 must be enabled in your network for the remote monitoring agent to connect to the Gateway.
+For information on how to create a certificate for the hostname of the Gateway, see [Secure Network Traffic with the Gateway](../security/o_tls.md).

     </span>